kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ict_hpctrain<N>
 ```

 where N is a number between 1 and 40.
-Each user today will have a different number, and be members of the same DashR project called ‘Training’.Note: whenever you see the angle brackets, this means “replace the brackets AND their contents with the relevant content to you”.
+Each user today will have a different number, and be members of the same DashR project called ‘Training’.
+Note: whenever you see the angle brackets, this means “replace the brackets AND their contents with the relevant content to you”.
 Once you are connected to Artemis, make a directory for yourself to work in within the /project/Training directory.
 Call it something unique (not just “training”) and memorable.
 Please do not include spaces, and remember that CASE MATTERS very much on Linux systems.

 Make your directory